mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `DepositReclaimedByLoser` redeemer:

-- There is one input spent from the bid deposit validator.
+- There is exactly one input spent from the bid deposit validator.
-- There is one reference input from the standing bid validator, containing the standing bid token.
+- There is exactly one reference input from the standing bid validator, containing the standing bid token.
 - The bidder deposit's bidder lost the auction i.e. the bidder verification key _doesn't match_ between